 Vetiver is a soporific essential oil whose strong scent may take some getting used to.
 However, lab tests show vetiver produces an anxiolytic effect on the brain’s neurons – calming anxious feelings.

-Bergamot, made from citrus peels, also has well-known pacifying influence.
+Bergamot, made from citrus peels, also has a well-known pacifying influence.
 Research at the Kyoto Prefectural University of Medicine in Japan shows that bergamot produces a profound effect on the nervous system.
 It can ease an anxious, nervous heart rate and help keep your emotional turmoil in check.

 Move during the day to toss and turn less at night